Skip to content

 Growth

-Planned fleet scaling across Riyadh, Jeddah, Dammam; software productised; transfer pricing and HNTE fully in place.
+Fleet scaling across Riyadh, Jeddah, Dammam; software productized; transfer pricing and HNTE fully in place.

 Capital raised (this stage)